-When we feel like we are not in control of a situation it can be a very uncomfortable feeling.
+When we feel like we are not in control of a situation, it can be uncomfortable.
 It’s like being behind the wheel of a car on the freeway and realizing that the brakes aren’t working.
-Traffic is slowing down up ahead and you have no way to stop the car.
+Traffic is slowing down up ahead, and you have no way to stop the car.
 That sick feeling in the pit of your stomach is exactly what I am talking about.
 Child Protective Services (CPS) cases are ones that involve the possible loss of your child from your home and the termination of your rights to parent your child moving forward.
-If there was ever a time for you to feel a loss of control, it would be during a CPS case.
+If there were ever a time for you to feel a loss of control, it would be during a CPS case.

-Participate in any planning that you are able to do as far as permanency meetings are concerned
+Participate in any planning that you can do as far as permanency meetings are concerned

 The end goal of a CPS case is to establish a permanency plan for your child.
-A permanency plan is a plan where your child’s permanent home will be established by operation of a court order.
+A permanency plan is a plan where a court order's operation will establish your child’s permanent home.
 That permanent home can be back with you and your family or could end up being with a relative or foster family.
 How this outcome is established is based in large part on your own actions.

-Meetings will be held and set up by CPS where the topic of your child’s permanency plan will be discussed.
-The progress that you are making towards the return of your child will be a major topic and will require that you show evidence of your following the goals as set forth in your planning with CPS as far as keeping your home safe.
-That could mean repairing dangerous conditions, removing persons who offer a significant risk of harm to your child or even taking classes that are intended to improve various aspects of your parenting.
-You will need to attend any permanency meeting that is held and to have your lawyer go with you as well.
+Meetings will be held and set up by CPS, where the topic of your child’s permanency plan will be discussed.
+The progress you are making towards your child's return will be a major topic and will require that you show evidence of your following the goals outlined in your planning with CPS as far as keeping your home safe.
+That could mean repairing dangerous conditions, removing persons who offer a significant risk of harm to your child, or even taking classes that are intended to improve various aspects of your parenting.
+You will need to attend any permanency meeting held and have your lawyer go with you as well.

-If you go to court and the judge issues orders you have a right to request a copy of those orders for your review.
+If you go to court and the judge issues orders, you have a right to request a copy of those orders for your review.
 The court order will state what happened in the hearing and will give orders that you need to comply with.
-These are the guidelines that you can use to eventually have your child returned to your home.
+These are the guidelines that you can use to have your child returned to your home eventually.
 Ask your attorney for copies of these orders and ask him or her to explain anything that you do not understand.

 What you will encounter in a CPS Case

-CPS will aim to treat all persons, regardless of sex, race, culture, etc., equally.
-If money has played a significant role in problems you have experienced in raising your child then you should know that this cannot be something that can be used to take your child away from you.
-Not being wealthy or even being able to pay all of your bills is no reason for your child to be removed from your house.
-Often times people tell themselves that they are being “bullied” because they are “not rich.”
+CPS will treat all persons, regardless of sex, race, culture, etc., equally.
+If money has played a significant role in the problems you have experienced in raising your child, then you should know that this cannot be something that can be used to take your child away from you.
+Not being wealthy or even paying all of your bills is no reason for your child to be removed from your house.
+Often, people tell themselves that they are being “bullied” because they are “not rich.”
 While CPS is far from perfect, this is an excuse more so than an explanation.
-Remember that if you have aspects of your parenting that you need to work on a CPS case is a great place to start that process.
+Remember that if you have aspects of your parenting that you need to work on, a CPS case is a great place to start that process.

-Your CPS caseworker will help you to implement a Service Plan that will outline what is required of you to have your child returned to your home.
-What you need to improve on as well as what your strengths are as a parent will be focused upon in this Service Plan.
-If you are engaging in behaviors that are unsafe for your child you may not even be aware of them.
+Your CPS caseworker will help you implement a Service Plan that will outline what is required of you to have your child returned to your home.
+What you need to improve on and what your strengths are as a parent will be focused upon in this Service Plan.
+If you are engaging in unsafe behaviors for your child, you may not even be aware of them.
 We learn parenting skills from our own parents and/or the people in our communities.
-If you have developed habits that are not safe you need to know about them.
-There is no shame in learning how to better operate your household.
+If you have developed habits that are not safe, you need to know about them.
+There is no shame in learning how to operate your household better.
 You have the opportunity and the duty to have a say in creating the Service Plan.

 Why is CPS even involved with you and your family?